Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 Most of this post will deal with the non-trivial, although highly enriching proccess of formalizing this inutitive definition.

+So that we're all on the same page, here are some examples of what we expect to get as the holes of some spaces:

+- Circle $S^1$: the prototypical loop, it only has one 1-dimensional hole;

+- Disk $D^2$: the prototypical filled loop, it has many 1D cycles, but all filled-- thus no holes;

+- Cylinder $S^1\times [0,1]$: similarly to the circle, only one 1D hole;

+- Sphere $S^2$: the prototypical hollow surface, it only has one 2D hole;

+- Torus $T^2$: it has one single 2D hole, representing its entire, hollow surface.
+It also has two 1D ones: one "transversal" (around the whole doughnut), one "longidutinal" (around the tube made by the torus);

+- The reals $\mathbb{R}^n$: lines, planes and their higher-dimensional generalizations are all convex, so should have no holes at all.

+IMGS!!! (cylinder?, torus)

 # Basic linear algebra

 To actually be able to apply our considerations to topological spaces and compute holes, let's start by defining simpler, "model" spaces.
 First, a quick reminder on basic linear algebra.